 Dr. Marguerite van den Berg M.A.vandenBerg@uva.nl

-Marguerite van den Berg is assistant professor of Sociology at the University of Amsterdam.
+Marguerite van den Berg is associate professor of Sociology at the University of Amsterdam.
 She is interested in the urban, gender and work.
 In particular, her current work focuses on precarization and precarity.
 In Spring 2017 she published “Gender in the Post-Fordist Urban – The Gender Revolution in Planning and Public Policy” (Palgrave Macmillan 2017).
 She teaches in the Sociology program of the University of Amsterdam and is director of the Master Sociology at UvA.

 Josien Arts J.Arts@uva.nl